-This RSPO Principles and Criteria (RSPO P&C) is the National interpretation of the RSPO P&C 2018 applicable for the production of sustainable palm oil in Sierra Leone.
-It covers the most significant environmental and social impacts of palm oil production and the immediate inputs to production, such as seed, chemicals and water, and social impacts related to on-farm labour and community relations.
+The RSPO Principles and Criteria (RSPO P&C) is applicable for sustainable palm oil production worldwide.
+The RSPO P&C cover the most significant environmental and social impacts of palm oil production and the immediate inputs to production, such as seed, chemicals and water, and social impacts related to on-farm labour and community relations.

-This NI applies to all production level companies, i.e. all mills, who do not fall under the definition of independent mill as outlined in the RSPO Supply Chain Certification (SCC) standard; and to all growers who do not meet the definition of Independent Smallholder or the applicability requirements as outlined in the RSPO Smallholder Standard.
+The RSPO P&C apply to all production level companies, i.e., all mills, who do not fall under the definition of independent mill as outlined in the RSPO SCC standard; and to all growers, who do not meet the definition of Independent Smallholder or the applicability requirements as outlined in the RSPO Smallholder Standard (under development as of September 2018 with finalisation expected in 2019) and therefore cannot apply the RSPO Smallholder Standard.
 These are referred to as the unit of certification throughout this document.

 The unit of certification is responsible for the certification of related Scheme Smallholders and outgrowers within three years of obtaining its own certificate (see section 4.1.3 in RSPO Certification Systems 2017).
+Guidance for implementation of the RSPO P&C 2018 for Scheme Smallholders and outgrowers will be developed.

-This document applies to existing plantings, as well as planning, siting, development, expansion and new plantings.
+The RSPO P&C apply to existing plantings, as well as planning, siting, development, expansion and new plantings.

-Where RSPO standards differ from local laws (Annex 3.B), the higher/stricter of the two shall always prevail.
+Where RSPO standards differ from local laws, the higher/stricter of the two shall always prevail and NIs are required to develop a list of applicable laws (see section 9 in the RSPO SOP for Standard Setting 2017).

-Compliance with the RSPO P&C and all requirements as outlined in associated documents is required for certification to be awarded.
+Compliance with the RSPO P&C and all requirements as outlined in associated documents is required in order for certification to be awarded.
 Any non-conformities may result in suspension or loss of certification (see section 4.9 in RSPO Certification Systems 2017).
-Compliance must be demonstrated with the normative part of the P&C, i.e. the Principles, Criteria and Indicators.
+Compliance must be demonstrated with the normative part of the P&C, i.e., the Principles, Criteria and Indicators.
 Non-conformities are raised at Indicator-level by auditors.
-The informative part (i.e. Annex 2 Guidance) is there to help with the implementation of Indicators, but is not normative, nor can non-conformities be raised against this section.
+The informative part (i.e., Annex 2 Guidance) is there to help with implementation of Indicators, but is not normative, nor can non-conformities be raised against this section.